bizzybits/verdant-vegan-ios/README.md

 The course was a 10 week project I designed in order to gain experience building native mobile application development.
+A 10 week project where I spent 5 weeks on iOS and 5 weeks on Android.

-I spent 5 weeks learning Xcode, SwiftUI, Firebase API User Authentication and SQLite database.
+In this part 1, I spent 1 week 1 week of introduction time, and 4 weeks of development learning Xcode, SwiftUI, Firebase API User Authentication and SQLite database.

 SwiftUI Recipe Saving Application with SQLite database and Firebase Authentication login flow.